Business Sales Agents / Business Transfer Agents - All You Need To Know

 Not really!

-There is one called the Federation of Business Brokers, but it is owned by a business broker and had, at last count, just two or three brokers signed up as members.
-So, I wouldn't call it an industry body.
-Maybe it started out with that intention.
-But it looks like the whole project got ditched many years ago and someone forgot to take the website down.
+There was one called the Federation of Business Brokers, but it doesn't exist any more.
+It wasn't a real federation.
+It was owned by a business broker and had just two or three brokers signed up as members.
+It looks like the whole project got ditched many years ago.

 Note, also, that there is nothing 'international' about the IBBA.
 Use of the word 'international' in the name is just posturing.
 The organisation should have really been called the American Business Brokers Association or ABBA.
 Perhaps the ABBA name was already taken!